AliAS-86/aws-foundational-knowledge/setup/03-aws-cli-setup.md

 You will be prompted to enter your AWS Access Key ID, Secret Access Key, region, and output format.

-## Step 3B: Configure AWS CLI with IAM Identity Center Administrative Account
+## Configure AWS CLI with IAM Identity Center Administrative Account

 Unlike IAM users, which use long-term credentials (access key and secret access key), IAM Identity Center does not provide direct access keys.
 Instead, it enables users to access specific AWS accounts and roles by creating CLI profiles.
 These profiles utilize short-term credentials (lasting between 1 to 12 hours) to authenticate the user's access to AWS resources within the assigned account and role.